jaydeji/hairsap/README.md

 ## Documentation
-Add swagger documentation for new models and routes in swagger.yml file in the docs folder The swagger docs are hosted on /reference
+Add swagger documentation for new models and routes in swagger.yml file in the docs folder.
+The swagger docs are hosted on /reference

 ## Logging
 Avoid using console.
 Use the npm package debug logger instead

 ## CI / CD
+We will make use of the **Docker.prod** and **docker-compose.prod.yml** files

 ## Notes
-After installing a package in dev, run docker compose up --build Generate uuid with uuidgen on linux shell
+- After installing a package in dev, run `docker compose up --build`
+- Generate uuid with uuidgen on linux shell
-You must wrap your express handlers with `ah`(express-async-handler) in order for errors to be handled properly All balances are held as `integers` not `floats`, so $100.95 would be held as `10095` in any transaction amount or balance fields.
+- You must wrap your express handlers with `ah`*(express-async-handler)* in order for errors to be handled properly
+- All balances are held as `integers` not `floats`, so $100.95 would be held as `10095` in any transaction amount or balance fields.